cristianoc/arc-agi-2-abstraction-dataset/dsl/README.md

 # DSL Overview

 This directory tracks the evolving abstraction DSL used while surveying the ARC‑AGI‑2 evaluation tasks.
 The current DSL snapshot is described in `dsl_state.yaml` (version `66`, timestamp `2025-10-13T11:05:00Z`).
-Two additional companion files capture the running analysis:
+Companion files capture auxiliary analysis and tooling:

 - `task_log.md` – narrative entries for every processed task, including the DSL sketch, gaps, and new primitive/combinator notes.
 - `task_progress.yaml` – bookkeeping for processed versus yet-to-be-reviewed tasks.
+- `check_lambda_types.py` – utility that extracts typed-operation declarations and lambda snippets from each `abstractions.md`, emits typed stubs, and runs `mypy` to spot signature drift.

 The sections below summarise the structure recorded in `dsl_state.yaml`; consult that file for the authoritative list of primitive descriptions.